vanpadd/foodie-search/README.md

 # foodie-search

-Foodie search app built in React Native consuming Yelp Fusion API
+Foodie search is an app built in React Native which allows users to search for restaurants using the Yelp API